FAIRDataPipeline/DataPipeline.jl/docs/src/snip.md

 pkg> add https://github.com/ScottishCovidResponse/DataRegistryUtils.jl
 ```

-## Usage

-It is recommended to use a .yaml data configuration file to specify the data products to be downloaded.
-An example .yaml is given in the `examples` folder.
-Refer to https://data.scrc.uk/ for other data products available in the registry.

 ``` @repl 1
 using DataRegistryUtils
 ?fetch_data_per_yaml
 ```

 NB. a complete working example of this code is also provided in the `examples` folder.

+## Usage

+It is recommended to use a *.yaml* data configuration file to specify the data products to be downloaded.
+Some example *.yaml* file are included in the `examples` folder.
+Refer to https://data.scrc.uk/ for information about other data products available in the registry.

 ### Example: refesh data